-It's getting expensive, she commented.
+It’s getting expensive, she commented.
 Her own father was still lying in state while the family saves up for his funeral.
-Meanwhile, the dead body is wrapped in cloths and treated with herbs, lying in wait in the family home.
+Meanwhile, the dead body was wrapped in cloths and treated with herbs, lying in wait in the family home.

 Baiti and I looked at each other.
 Is it not scary to live with a dead body?